srinivasb93/data-analysis/README.md

 # data-analysis
-This project is repository of stock trading strategy analysis of NSE stocks
+This is a repository of stock trading strategy analysis of NSE stocks